WHO WE ARE

 WHAT WE DO

-Our Befriending Services, Our Coffee/Tea Mornings and Our Social/Cultural activities are schemes through which we aim to support young people and the elderly to reduce isolation, improve health, well-being and communal inclusion.
+Our Befriending Services, Our Coffee/Tea Mornings and Our Social/Cultural activities are schemes through which we aim to support deprived and isolated members of the Aberdeen community to promote good health, well-being and communal inclusion.

 Our Mission Statement:

 We must create and maintain the trust and confidence of people who use our services.

 We must protect and promote the rights and interests of people who use our services.

 We must promote the independence of people who use our services while protecting them, as far as possible, from danger and harm.

 We must respect the rights of people who use our services, while striving to make sure that their behaviour does not harm themselves or other people.